Jonathan L. Friedmann, Ph.D.

-Part of what differentiates folk music from Western art music is its gestalt approach, wherein a musical motive is conceived as a whole, rather than as a sum of individual notes.
+Part of what differentiates improvisational and semi-improvisational folk music from Western art music is its gestalt approach, wherein a musical motive is conceived as a whole, rather than as a sum of individual notes.
 Thinking nothing of notes, the musician permits different tones and tone sequences to replace each other, so long as the motive retains its basic character.
 It is similar to an artist setting pieces of glass or stone within a framework, and is sometimes called the “mosaic technique.”
-This contrasts with Western notated music, which, by its very nature, is built from individual notes that are unalterably fixed on the staff.
+This contrasts with Western notated music, which, by its very nature, is built from individual notes that are unalterably fixed on staff paper.

 Visit Jonathan’s website to keep up on his latest endeavors, browse his book and article archives, and listen to sample compositions.